Enumerating two permutation classes by the number of cycles

-Below we state a consequence of this theorem for the number of \textit{cyclic} permutations in this permutation class, i.e.\ those permutations composed of a single cycle.
-This corollary will clearly follow from the bijection described below in the proof of Theorem~\ref{thm 312 4321}.
+As a corollary of this theorem, we enumerate cyclic permutations that avoid 312 and 4321.
+This follows from Theorem~\ref{thm 312 4321} by extracting the coefficient of $t$, but will also follow easily from the proof of Theorem~\ref{thm 312 4321} below.

 \begin{corollary} The number of \textit{cyclic} permutations avoiding the patterns 312 and 4321 is given by the Fibonacci number $F_n$ for $n\geq 2$. \end{corollary}